seedstack/website/content/docs/getting-started/project-types/index.md

 # Inner structure for Java modules

-The following structure is recommended for all Java modules:
+The following directory structure is recommended for all Java modules:

 ```plain
 - src